godotengine/godot-website/collections/_article/rendering-priorities-4-1.md

     As mentioned in an [earlier post](https://godotengine.org/article/status-of-opengl-renderer/), we had time to finish the 2D renderer, but did not have time to finish the 3D renderer.
 For 4.1, we would like to finish the 3D renderer.

-    **Assigned:** [I](https://github.com/clayjohn) will be responsible to ensure this work is done before 4.1 releases.
-But I welcome anyone who would like to work on this in the meantime.
+    **Assigned:** [Clay](https://github.com/clayjohn) will be responsible to ensure this work is done before 4.1 releases, but contributions are welcome in the meantime.

 2. **FSR 2.2 / TAA improvements**